Bukonzo farmers

 Bukonzo Farmers, coffee, Uganda (producer)

-Bukonzo Organic Farmers Co-operative Union started out as a group of six organic coffee farmers who were keen to spread their message of environmental awareness.
-Based in Kasese town in western Uganda, their main problem was the financial return on their crop.
+Bukonzo began as a group of six organic coffee farmers who were keen to enrich the environmental awareness of their community and improve the financial return on their crop.

 “The loan from Shared Interest has allowed us to double our coffee sales and pay the farmers on time.
 With the increased income from coffee sales, the farmers have been able to educate their children.”